 The next function to define is the "addLineData" function, which uses the array defined earlier in this tutorial and adds a value to it every time a new value is received from the data source if that value is different from the one before:

-We can create the line chart by specifying the cell range in the "Data_Sheet" sheet bound to the lineData data source.
+We can now create a JavaScript real-time chart by specifying the cell range in the "Data_Sheet" sheet bound to the lineData data source.
 We can also change the formatting of the title, axes, data labels, legend, and chart area–all inside of the "addChart" function:

 With all of the code added, running the program is easy.
 Open the terminal in Visual Studio Code and type: